We don’t support this browser anymore.

 Our view

-Following a spree of acquisitions, organic growth is back in focus.
-We're expecting to see Entain exit some non-core markets like Chile and Peru, with investment funnelled into high-growth areas like the US and Brazil, along with the core regions like the UK.
+We welcome the move to exit non-core unregulated markets like Chile and Peru, allowing investment to focus on high-growth areas, along with the core regions like the UK.

-Margin expansion is also on the cards, with 'Project Romer' on track to deliver £70mn of cost savings to the online operation by 2025 (c.6% of 2023 operating costs).
-These initiatives sound great, but we're not getting too excited until some results start to come through.
+Margin expansion is also on the cards, with 'Project Romer' on track to deliver £70mn of annualised cost savings to the online operation by 2025, rising to £100mn by 2026.
+These initiatives sound great, but we're not getting too excited until some results come through.

 Entain key facts